 Acadeafic editors review your work.
 This is not an academic journal so do not fear cutthroat comments from Reviewer #2!
 Any suggested revision will be made with the aim of enhancing readability for the blog’s wider audience, although we may also double-check factual accuracy of certain points or ask you for links to supporting information.
 Once these edits are complete, we will send you the final version of the article, and give you an opportunity to make final edits.
 When your piece meets all editorial standards, it will be published.

 When you are ready to submit your piece or if you want to discuss an idea, get in touch with us email@example.com

 - Quality: it almost goes without saying, but the most important factor is that your piece is interesting, well-written/signed, clear, without typos, errors and other things which take focus away from the main message.

 - Language: we insist on versions in both English and a signed language.
-If you are comfortable with International Sign, this is the preferred option, because this will make your work more widely accessible.
-Alternatively, you could also use other sign languages.
+You can submit vlogs in any sign language you prefer (including International Sign), depending on which sign language(s) you are comfortable with and/or who is the main audience of the vlog.
 We are also happy to post texts in other written languages than English, as long as an English version is also provided.
 Please discuss this with the editors!